samuel-as/samuel-as/README.md

 ### Hi there 👋, I'm Samuel!

-I'm a Cloud Engineer with extensive experience in IT, specializing in **AWS** and driven by a passion for **automation** and **Infrastructure as Code (IaC)**.
+I'm a Cloud Engineer with extensive experience in IT, specializing in **AWS, Azure, and GCP**, and driven by a passion for **automation** and **Infrastructure as Code (IaC)**.
 My focus is on designing, implementing, and maintaining scalable, secure, and resilient cloud environments that empower businesses to innovate.

 - 🔭 I’m currently a **Cloud Engineer at FGV** and also work as a **Freelance Cloud Consultant**.
 - 🌱 I’m continuously learning and exploring new technologies in the DevOps and Cloud Native landscape.